ARACOOOL/telegraf-logger/README.md

 # Logger for telegraf
-Helps to collects a data for telegraf.
-Puts the data into the log files.
+Helps to collect a data for telegraf.
+Puts the data into log files.

 ## Usage